Can I trademark a holiday?

 This information was provided by our founding attorney, Xavier Morales, Esq.

 For example, “THANKSGIVING” is a registered trademark for a line of wines.
-In order to successfully trademark a the name of a holiday, you will have to demonstrate to the United States Patent and Trademark Office that you are utilizing the holiday’s name for the branding of your products or services.
+In order to successfully trademark the name of a holiday, you will have to demonstrate to the United States Patent and Trademark Office (USPTO) that you are utilizing the holiday’s name for the branding of your products or services.
 These trademarks can be difficult to attain, as there are a great many existing trademarks that feature holiday names.

 It is important to note that trademarking a holiday will not give you ownership of that holiday, nor will it prevent others from celebrating the holiday.
 Trademarks only restrict the usage of a word, phrase, or logo in the context of a specific market.
 Outside of that market, the word or words can be used as normal.